Greece Moments Greece Moments

 Tour of the Eupalinos Tunnel

-Due to the uneven and slippery surface, sturdy shoes required.
+Due to the uneven and slippery surface, sturdy shoes are required.
 Construction helmets are provided as head protection.

 • Opening hours: Wed.–Mon.
 8:30 a.m. – 3:30 p.m.